-London WaterlooConvenient for access to the South East of England by overland train, London Waterloo is also served by the Jubilee, Northern and Bakerloo lines on the Tube.
-If you head towards the river from London Waterloo you will find the Florence Nightingale Museum, the SEA LIFE London Aquarium,, the London Eye, the Southbank Centre and the BFI Imax.
+If you head towards the river from London Waterloo, you will find the Florence Nightingale Museum, the SEA LIFE London Aquarium, the Coca-Cola London Eye, the Southbank Centre, the BFI Imax and The London Dungeon.

-Venturing South instead will take you to the Old Vic, the Young Vic and the shops and market stalls along Lower Marsh.
 There are plenty of great dining options in this area, from riverside dining at Skylon to dim sum at Ping Pong, or gastro-pub grub at the Anchor and Hope.
-If you fancy an overnight stay in the area, there are plenty of hotels close to Waterloo.
+If that's enough to tempt you into an overnight stay in the area, there are plenty of hotels close to Waterloo.

 East of Waterloo Bridge on the South Bank

 Time for a drink?
 Historic pubs such as The George and The Anchor have long been favoured by famous Londoners – from Charles Dickens to Samuel Pepys – or search out The Rake, London's smallest bar.
-If you fancy a tipple head to Vinopolis, Bankside's unique wine-tasting attraction, which also features the Whisky Exchange shop and tasting room.
+If you're looking for a cocktail, head to Mondrian London's destination bar, Dandelyan, which mixes unusual creations with sweeping views of the Thames.

 Bankside was once known as London's larder.
 It's a title that lives on today in the fresh produce of Borough Market and the wealth of fine restaurants, pavement cafés and outlets surrounding it.